As part of our continuing series, we ran the new Amazon Kindle Fire through our tests to see how it stacks up as an HTML5 app platform.

 Happily, web fonts seem to be well supported.
 Both Google Fonts and Typekit dynamic fonts render correctly.
 But Typekit font loading and page scrolling on the Google Fonts page (with tens of different onscreen web fonts) was noticeably slow.

-We also tested a few other real world areas for performance and correctness.
-We tried a Canvas based GitHub network graph.
+We tried a Canvas-based GitHub network graph.
 Rendering performance was fine and the result was accurate.
 Pinch/zoom happily also works although Android’s tendency to toggle into low-quality mode when moving content reared its head once again.
 We also tried out Canvas Cycle and it worked reasonably well.
 The frame rate was solid and we were able to change the scene without issue.
 However, like all webkit implementations, all bets were off when we zoomed and panned the page.
 Animation stuttered, froze and occasionally the accompanying audio cut out.
 We also looked at other Canvas animations and they worked at reasonable frame-rates.

 Finally we tested embedded HTML5 audio and video.
 HTML5 audio playback seemed to work well, although the default playback controls were tiny, hard to touch and didn’t seem to work very well.
 HTML5 video is “supported’ but tapping play simply launches the video in the native player.
 Complete HTML5 video support with embedded playback and effects is not there.
 There also appears to be no Ogg Theora codec on the device as we couldn’t get any Ogg Theora demo to play.